mattymatty97/LTC_EntranceTeleportOptimizations/README.md

 - Warping to the wrong fire exit

 This mod forces all **interior** teleports to use ID `1`, so the vanilla game can assign IDs correctly.

+### • NRE Fix
+The vanilla game sometimes creates an NRE spam when an enemy is destroyed without being removed from the internal `SpawnedEnemyList`

+This mod adds a `null` check to prevent this exception

 ---